 Mental Effort: Mental effort is the brain power that someone must exert to understand and perform the desired action.

-The more confusing something is, the more instructions there are to read, the more mental hoops there are to jump through, the less likely someone is to participate.
+The more confusing something is, the more instructions there are to read, the more mental hoops there are to jump through, and the less likely someone is to participate.

 For this reason, we recommend that companies refrain from making their Charity Miles teams competitive.